jo-eman/task-rt/README.md

 # Do not know how to check it?
 Use example from this file.
 # Otherwise, do not expect the correct result.

+# To move the camera and rotate it, just change the camera position.
+# Direction will be the same, so camera will be rotated.

 800 600 output
 zoom 1500
 from 0 300 300